R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/hosting-on-linux.md

 # Hosting on Linux

 {% hint style="info" %}
-Hosting in Linux is still WIP.
+Hosting on Linux is still WIP.
 {% endhint %}

 [This issue thread on Github](https://github.com/R2Northstar/Northstar/issues/49) contains some instructions to succesfully host a dedicated server on Linux.

 Linux users can launch the server executable using Wine.

-As servers currently needs DirectX 11 capabilities, a dedicated hosted on linux will need a graphic card and a working X11 environment to work.
+As servers currently needs DirectX 11 capabilities, a dedicated hosted on linux will need a graphics card and a working X11 environment to work.

 If one of those two conditions are not met, you'll want to know how to host a [Headless Server](#headless-servers)